the-cc-dev/inlets/README.md

 Why do we need this project?
 Similar tools such as ngrok or Argo from CloudFlare are expensive and closed-source.
 Other open-source tunnel tools are designed to set up a static tunnel. inlets aims to dynamically bind and discover your local services to DNS entries with automated TLS certificates to a public exit node.

+Initial goals:

+* automatically create endpoints on exit-node based upon client definitions
+  * multiplex sites on same port throug use of DNS / host entries
+* link encryption using SSL over websockets (`wss://`)
+* automatic reconnect
+* authentication using service account or basic auth
+* automatic TLS provisioning for endpoints using [cert-magic](https://github.com/mholt/certmagic)
+  * configure staging or production LetsEncrypt issuer using HTTP01 challenge

+Stretch goals:

+* discover and configure endpoints for Ingress definitions from Kubernetes
+* configuration to run "exit-node" as serverless container with Azure ACI / AWS Fargate
+* automatic configuration of DNS / A records
+* configure staging or production LetsEncrypt issuer using DNS01 challenge

 ## Status

 This is an early prototype to test out some ideas around using websockets.
 It is absolutely not suitable for production usage.